Table of contents

 Working software over comprehensive documentation - Agile manifesto

-Nowadays the agile term is understood and spread by a lot of professionals on the market avoiding the real needs behind building real software.
+Nowadays, the agile term is understood and spread by many professionals on the market, avoiding the real needs behind building real software.

-Working software is always preferred over documentation, in the end, we are programmers and love code, but things start to be more complicated when we have the following items to deal with, which start to not bring any value to the customer
+Working software is always preferred over documentation.
+In the end, we are programmers and we love code, but things start to become more complicated when we have the following items to deal with, which start to bring no value to the customer:

 - Working remotely

-- To work software over documentation the pre-requisite is to have the customer that you’re working for always available, otherwise, there is no meaning to start coding.
+- To work on software over documentation, the prerequisite is to have the customer you’re working for always available.
+Otherwise, there is no meaning to start coding.
 How will you ask possible questions?

-- Following development without any flow brings the customer the wrong feeling that the software is built as he wants it.
+- Following development without any flow gives the customer the wrong feeling that the software is built as they want it.

 - Different languages

-- The documentation is the bridge between the customer and the real implementation is easier to change something in the earlier stages.
+- Documentation is the bridge between the customer and the real implementation.
+It is easier to change something in the earlier stages.

 In the end, the money is the ruler

-I’ve seen the best professionals in the market get fired even when following the best practices, even more, the startup wave is bringing a new concept of software, where fast and working is what matters.
-All in all, I believe is a matter of thinking carefully about each aspect when building software, from the documentation to the final user.
+I’ve seen the best professionals in the market get fired even when following the best practices.
+Even more, the startup wave is bringing a new concept of software, where fast and working is what matters.
+All in all, I believe it is a matter of thinking carefully about each aspect when building software, from the documentation to the final user.